Evidence for quark-matter cores in massive neutron stars

-The result of the polytropic index analysis is displayed in Fig.~\ref{fig5}, where we reproduce the ranges of polytropic indices $\gamma$ found at the centers of $M_\text{max}$ and $1.44M_\odot$ NSs for different maximal values of $c_s^2$.
-For NSs with $M=1.44M_{\odot}$, we always find the central polytropic index to satisfy $\gamma\gtrsim 2 $, which clearly corresponds to the HM phase.
-On the other hand, for the maximally massive stars we typically find $\gamma$ values slightly above unity, indicating that the matter is in the QM phase.
-Fig.~\ref{fig1} displays the size of the quark core, which we define as the continuous region at the center of the NS where $\gamma$ remains below 1.75 (denoted by the dashed vertical line in Fig.~\ref{fig5}).
+As a first application of the above criterion, for NSs with $M=1.4M_{\odot}$ we find that the central polytropic index always satisfies $\gamma\gtrsim 2$, implying that the stars are composed of hadronic matter as expected.
+In contrast, maximally massive stars have $\gamma$ values much closer to unity, indicating that they typically contain quark matter.
+In \fig{3}, we display the sizes of quark cores in the latter NSs.
 The core has a significant extent, $M_{\rm core} > 0.25 M_\odot$, for all those EoSs that satisfy $c_s^2 < 0.5$.
-However, for EoSs that strongly violate the conformal limit, the core may be significantly smaller or even absent.
+However, for extreme EoSs in which the speed of sound almost reaches that of light, the core may be significantly smaller or even absent.
+Note that this is consistent with the fuller picture given by \fig{2} mentioned above.